MyMalcom/malcom-lib-titanium/README.md

 Install
 -------

-* Copy com.mobivery.malcom-iphone-1.0.1.zip in /Library/Application Support/Titanium
+* Copy com.mobivery.malcom-iphone-1.0.2.zip in /Library/Application Support/Titanium
 * In your project, add this line in tiapp.xml:

-        <module version="1.0.1">com.mobivery.malcom</module>
+        <module version="1.0.2">com.mobivery.malcom</module>

 Use
 ---

-In first place, charge malcom module:
+First, you must add this line:

     var malcommodule = require('com.mobivery.malcom');

-With this method is charged configuration, alerts, interstitial and splash.
+With this method is charged the configuration, alerts, interstitial and splash.

-For access to advanced variables of configuration:
+To access to advanced variables of configuration:

     malcommodule.advanceConfigurationForKey("test");